Convergence of the KMP model to the KPZ equation: Discrete-time analogues

 Motivated by a problem of directed waves in random media, \cite{kardar1992} considered a unitary variant of the stochastic heat equation with multiplicative noise (unitary means that it preserves the $L^2$ norm).
 The simplest model is the stochastic PDE

-but it is not well defined a priori, which was leading to some conflicting results in the litterature -- see the discussion in \cite{kardar1992}.
+but it is not well defined a priori, which was leading to some conflicting results in the literature -- see the discussion in \cite{kardar1992}.
 Saul, Kardar and Read argued that the directed polymer interpretation of the usual stochastic heat equation is key, and that unitary analogues should likewise be defined through a path integral.
 These considerations led them to the following discrete model.
 We consider a wave function $\Psi_n(x)\in \C^2$ evolving at discrete times as follows.
 It is convenient to write

-and imagine that the components $\Psi_n^{\pm}(x)$ are attached to the edges adjacent to $(n,x)$ in the lattice, $\psi_n^+(x)$ is the component of wave function coming from above, i.e. coming to $(n-1,x+1)$, so it should be associated with the edge from $(n-1,x+1)$ to $(n,x)$, and similarly for $\psi_n^-(x)$.
+and imagine that the components $\Psi_n^{\pm}(x)$ are attached to the edges adjacent to $(n,x)$ in the lattice, $\Psi_n^+(x)$ is the component of wave function coming from above, i.e. coming to $(n-1,x+1)$, so it should be associated with the edge from $(n-1,x+1)$ to $(n,x)$, and similarly for $\Psi_n^-(x)$.

 The time evolution is the following.
 Fix some $(n,x)$.
 It is convenient to write

 Then, the time evolution of the wave function is determined by

 where $U_{n,x}$ is a Haar distributed $2\times 2$ unitary matrix (and the family $U_{n,x}$ is i.i.d.).
 Since $U_{n,x}$ is unitary